edxiao97/Python-pygame/README.md

-# Python-pygame main.py is Space Invaders made by pygame
+# Space Invaders made by pygame
 #